wusung/TracAccessTokenPlugin/README.md

 Limitation
 ----------
-The API only allow the `TICKET_ADMIN` users to assign author and creation time.
+The API only allow the `TICKET_ADMIN` users to change author and creation time.

 Project Status